EasyHomebrew app icon

 May 3, 2026

-Browse Homebrew by who built it.
-A new Authors view groups every package under its upstream author or organisation, with avatars and friendly names ("Anthropic" instead of "anthropics").
-Pick an author on the left, see their packages on the right, sorted by category.
-Every package detail page now has a "by <author>" line.
-The Updates page gets a long-overdue makeover: a prominent Upgrade All up front, per-row Update buttons with a live Upgrading… indicator, and a clean Upgrade Selected action in batch mode.
+A long-overdue makeover for the Updates page, plus friendlier admin installs.
+Updates now leads with a prominent Upgrade All, adds per-row Update buttons with a live Upgrading… indicator, and a clean Upgrade Selected action in batch mode.
 Apps that need administrator access install end-to-end through a friendly password prompt with a clear progress sheet — your password goes straight to the system, never through us.
-A live activity panel in Settings shows every background job in flight, and three new caches in Storage can be cleared individually or all at once.
+A live activity panel in Settings shows every background job in flight, font casks categorise correctly the first time, and the categories database was rebuilt against the live cask catalog.

 • Cleaner Updates page — Upgrade All up front, per-row Update with an inline Upgrading… indicator, Upgrade Selected for batches

-• Per-row update affordance extends across Installed, All Packages, Categories, Search Results, and Authors
+• Per-row update affordance extends across Installed, All Packages, Categories, and Search Results

 • Friendly admin-privileges flow for cask installers that need root, with a dedicated progress sheet

-• Live background-activity panel in Settings — package classification, Discover index build, author lookups, avatar/icon fetches, homepage enrichment
+• Live background-activity panel in Settings — package classification, Discover index build, and homepage enrichment

-• Three new caches in Settings → Storage (Homepage Enrichment, Author Names, Author Icons), each with size readouts and individual Clear buttons, plus Clear All Caches
+• New Homepage Enrichment cache in Settings → Storage, with a size readout and individual Clear button, plus Clear All Caches

 • Font casks now categorise correctly the first time — anything starting with font- is recognised immediately